jaesalaski/genderstanding/README.md

 # Genderstanding
 My goal in creating Genderstanding is to provide a space to discuss gender identity in a positive manner and increase understanding in a space that is traditionally marked by conflict.
+This app was originally created as a small, anonymous platform that those in my life could ask me questions about gender identity if they were feeling unable / not sure how to do so.

 **Link to project:** https://genderstanding.cyclic.app/ -- this is currently behind by several iterations, as I may move hosting platforms.